What are doubloons?

 Interestingly enough, the /tip command was originally designed for players to compensate people who organize and run in-game events, but we've found that players generally just use it to quickly gift doubloons to their hearties.
 Who are we to argue with generosity?

-No. Notwithstanding instances of fraud, doubloons are a non-refundable purchase and Three Rings will not repurchase them.
+No. Notwithstanding instances of fraud, doubloons are a non-refundable purchase and Grey Havens will not repurchase them.

 Can I sell doubloons on eBay or another third party website?

 No. Doubloons are solely intended to be used as an in-game credit for purchasing goods and enabling aspects of gameplay.
 They are not to be resold as a source of revenue.
-Three Rings will enforce the Terms of Service in this respect, which could result in your account being banned if it is found to be involved with these sorts of trades.
+Grey Havens will enforce the Terms of Service in this respect, which could result in your account being banned if it is found to be involved with these sorts of trades.

 I'm ready!
 Where can I buy doubloons?